sowmiyasagadevan/java-programming-/README.md

-These repo contains java practice programs
+this folder has java programs